Harshita-Kohli/Namaste-React/README.md

 - Thus Custom Hooks act as **Utility functions that abstract out the extra responsibility from the component.** And **they can now be re-used anywhere in our app, any number of times.**

 #### 8. How to write a custom hook?
-- Since Custom Hook is a utility function, we should think of placing it into the 'utils' folder.
+- Since **Custom Hook is a utility function**, we should think of placing it into the **'utils' folder**.
-- We should maintain separate file for separate hook and name the file excatly same as the hook's name.
+- We should **maintain separate file for separate hook and name the file exactly same as the hook's name.**
-- Custom Hook's name should always begin with 'use', for example, 'useFetch'.
+- **Custom Hook's name should always begin with 'use'**, for example, 'useFetch'.
 This is a good convention and tells React that it is not a simple JS function but a hook.
-- Always begin with writing the contract of the custom hook i.e. what it takes as input and what it returns as output.
+- Always begin with writing the **Contract of the custom hook** i.e. what it takes as **input and what it returns as output**.
-- This is the Contract for useRestaurantMenu hook.
-It takes resId as input and returns corresponding resInfo as
+- This is the Contract for useRestaurantMenu hook. **It takes resId as input and returns corresponding resInfo as output.**
 - Eg: resId(I/P) ------> | useRestaurantMenu(Hook) | -----------------> resInfo(O/P)
 - Once the contract is clear, we can write the actual logic inside the Custom hook.
 ```